joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/08/16/style/female-designers-metropolitan-museum-musee-des-arts-decortifs.html?searchResultPosition=5

 **Windmill Made Famous in ‘Chitty Chitty Bang Bang’ Is for Sale in England**\
-`The property, which was the home of Dick Van Dyke’s character in the 1968 film, is listed for 9 million pounds, or $11.4 million.`\
+`The property, which was the home of Dick an Dyke’s character in the 1968 film, is listed for 9 million pounds, or $11.4 million.`\
 https://nytimes.com/2023/08/16/world/europe/chitty-chitty-bang-bang-windmill-sale.html?searchResultPosition=6

 **Trump in the Middle**\